greentr/Thresholding_table_for_Honours_Project/README.md

+This python script was written by Thomas Green for an Honours project

 Sens_PPV_table README

 This is a python script for creating a tsv table listing the sensitivity and positive predictive values resulting from different levels of filtering for depth and proportion thresholds using sample DNA and vcfs created from UNDR ROVER.